 10 Secrets to Healthy Skin That Glows

 Beauty, as the saying goes, is only skin-deep—but the importance of skin goes a lot deeper.
-Here are 10 ways to keep your skin healthy and radiant-looking.
+Here are 10 glowing skin secrets to put your best—and healthiest—face forward.

-Orange juice is rich in vitamin C, essential for the manufacture of collagen, which helps to keep the skin smooth and youthful.
+Oranges are rich in vitamin C, essential for the manufacture of collagen, which helps to keep the skin smooth and youthful.
 Other foods rich in vitamin C include guava, kiwi fruit and red peppers.
 Learn how to spot the silent signs you aren't getting enough vitamins.

 Because your hands touch so many surfaces, they are a magnet for dirt and germs.
 Rub your eyes, stroke your chin, cup your cheek, and you've transferred everything on your hands to your face.
 As an extension of this, use headphones or a headset when talking on the phone.

 De-shine your face by periodically blotting with blotting papers, or dabbing on loose powder to blot excess oil.
 Don't use pressed powder, which actually contains oil as an ingredient.
 Find out more beauty products dermatologists wish you'd stop buying.